 Making your own hummus is so easy.
 Plus, it’s so much cheaper and tastier than anything pre-made that you’ll wonder why you ever bothered buying it!
 Once you have a basic recipe sorted, you can go on to make all sorts of wild and crazy combinations.

 Special thanks to Victoria Harley for the image: split-pin.co.uk

-Variations: Now you have your basic hummus down, have fun by experimenting with flavours.
-You can add olives, roasted garlic, chilli, jalapeño, basil, artichokes, fresh herbs etc. (Add these after you’ve done your flavour check.)
-My two current flavour obsessions involve sundried tomatoes (which would go well with most of the above suggestions); I make a sundried tomato and liquid smoke version (mesquite flavour, a teaspoon or two, with about 4/5 sundried tomatoes thrown in), and a sundried tomato and caper version (about the same number of tomatoes as the liquid smoke version, with a tablespoon or two of capers – I love capers!).
+Variations: Now you have your basic hummus down, have fun by experimenting with flavors.
+You can add olives, roasted garlic, chili, jalapeño, basil, artichokes, fresh herbs, etc. (Add these after you’ve done your flavor check.)
+My two current flavor obsessions involve sundried tomatoes (which would go well with most of the above suggestions); I make a sundried tomato and liquid smoke version (mesquite flavor, a teaspoon or two, with about 4-5 sundried tomatoes thrown in), and a sundried tomato and caper version (about the same number of tomatoes as the liquid smoke version, with a tablespoon or two of capers – I love capers!).
 Making your own combos is one of the best things about making your own hummus.
 Serve with crunchy veg, tortilla chips, and alongside other dips like guacamole.